QuantumSavory/QuantumClifford.jl/docs/src/datastructures.md

 ![Benchmarking Pauli application and Canonicalization for different bit-packing sizes and numbers of qubits.](bench_intsize.png)

-While row-major UInt64 is the best performing, currently we are using column-major UInt64.
-The column-major format is more completely tested, even though the row-major format has slightly better performance thanks to being friendlier to CPU caches.
+Row-major UInt64 is the best performing and it is mostly used by default in this library.

 ## [Clifford Operators Datastructures](@id Clifford-Operators-Datastructures)